victorcarvalhosp/la-active-businesses-backend/README.md

 You can see the front-end for this application [here](https://github.com/victorcarvalhosp/la-active-businesses-frontend)

-#To-do:
+# To-do:
-[ ] Increase test coverage
+- [ ] Increase test coverage
-[ ] Improve import routine - Right now it's just deleting all the database and import everything again, this would cause the application to have missing information for a period of time - A better approach would be to verify if the row already exists and then just update/insert when necessary.
+- [ ] Improve import routine - Right now it's just deleting all the tables and importing everything again, this would cause the application to have missing information for a period of time - A better approach would be to verify if the row already exists and then just update/insert when necessary.